agrawal-sandesh/Full-stack/README.md

 # mern-stack-course
-A complete package for mern stack by Sandesh from sratch.
+A complete package of mern from sratch.
-This course has all the content step by step in the form of example and demo It contains:
+This course has all the content step by step in the form of example and demo files.
+It contains:
 1. HTML
 2. CSS